 Geographic Connection to Pennsylvania: Philadelphia, Philadelphia County

-Lois Duncan, born in 1934, dropped out of college to pursue her writing career that began at an early age.
-With Ransom, Duncan solidified her talent as a suspense novel author whose protagonists are high school teenagers overwhelmed by circumstances outside of their control.
-In 1989, her daughter, Kaitlyn, fell victim to a drive-by shooting, about which Duncan raised much public awareness although the investigation produced little results.
+Philadelphia-born Lois Duncan dropped out of college to pursue a writing career that began at an early age.
+With Ransom, Duncan solidified her talent as a suspense novel author whose protagonists are high school teenagers.
+In 1989, Duncan’s daughter, Kaitlyn, fell victim to a drive-by shooting, about which Duncan raised much public awareness via two nonfiction novels about the experience.
+Read more here.

 Lois Duncan was born in Philadelphia in 1934.She was raised in Sarasota, Florida with her younger brother, Bill, by well-known magazine photographers Joseph and Lois Steinmetz.
 She discovered her writing talent at a young age, encouraged by her parents though not pursuing other suggested hobbies with much enthusiasm.
 Even before her teenage years, at age ten, she began writing for and contributing to magazines, selling her first stories at 13.
 Her many contributions awarded her enough funds for Duncan to buy her own car at 16.
 Attending Duke University in 1952, she found it difficult to adapt to a work environment which did not offer the same level of privacy, amenities, and comfort as did her childhood environment as a writer.
 Feeling disconnected from her abilities, she left school after one year to seek marriage.